Picovoice/rhino/binding/unity/README.md

 ## Installation

-The easiest way to install the Rhino Unity SDK is to import [rhino.unitypackage](/binding/unity/rhino.unitypackage) into your Unity project by either dropping it into the Unity editor or going to _Assets>Import Package>Custom Package..._
+The easiest way to install the Rhino Unity SDK is to import the [Rhino Unity Package](/binding/unity/rhino-2.0.0.unitypackage) into your Unity project by either dropping it into the Unity editor or going to _Assets>Import Package>Custom Package..._

 **NOTE:** On macOS, the Rhino library may get flagged as having come from an unverified source if you've downloaded the  `.unitypackage` directly from github.
 This should only come up when running your project in the Editor.
 To disable this warning, go to Security & Preferences and choose to allow pv_rhino.dylib to run.